sota-zk-labs/zkp-documents/docs/monolith-hash.md

 + For $t=8$ then $M = circ(23, 8, 13, 10, 7, 6, 21, 8)$
 + For $t=12$ then $M = circ(7, 23, 8, 26, 13, 10, 9, 7, 6, 22, 21, 8)$.

-These matrices have the unique advantage of having small elements in the time and frequecy domain, allowing for especially fast native performance.
+These matrices have the unique advantage of having small elements in the time and frequency domain, allowing for especially fast native performance.

 For $\text{Monolith-31}$: